SweetmanTech/myco-rewards-indexer/README.md

 1. Check the GitHub Actions logs for any error messages.
 2. Ensure all secrets are correctly set in your GitHub repository.
 3. Verify that your Droplet has sufficient resources (CPU, RAM, disk space).
-4. Check the PM2 logs on your Droplet: `pm2 logs myco-token-indexer`
+4. Check the PM2 logs on your Droplet: `pm2 logs myco-rewards-indexer`

 For more detailed logs, you can modify the logging level in the indexer code.